 Mighty Mushrooms — Edible Immune Support

-Medicinal mushrooms are all the rage.
-You can find them in trendy coffee shops, upscale supermarkets, and in slews of supplements.
-They’re added to everything from lattes and teas, to smoothies and salads.
+Functional mushrooms are all the rage.
+You might see them in trendy coffee shops, upscale supermarkets, and in a variety of supplements.
+They’re even added to everything from lattes and teas to smoothies and salads.
 But why all the fanfare for these fabulous fungi?

-Mushrooms have gone mainstream primarily due to their immune-protective properties, and each one possesses a unique cocktail of nutrients and bioactive compounds that bestow it with its own variety of health benefits.
+Mushrooms have gone mainstream primarily due to their immune-supportive properties, and each type of mushroom possesses a unique set of nutrients and bioactive compounds that bestow it with its own variety of health benefits.

-It’s critically important to know how mushrooms are grown in order to know 1) if they contain a potent enough concentration of compounds to make them able to benefit your health and 2) if they are pure enough for consumption.
+It’s critically important to understand how mushrooms are grown in order to know 1) if they contain enough of the bioactive compounds associated with their health benefits and 2) to ensure they are pure and safe.

 How Mushrooms Are Grown

 In nature, mushrooms grow in a variety of places, like on dead logs lying on the forest floor.
-But these days, most mushrooms that we eat or use medicinally are cultivated.
-They’re often grown on grains such as rye, rice, or wheat.
-The substrate on which the mushroom is grown can imbue it with additional nutrients and active compounds, just like the vegetables we eat absorb nutrients from the soil in which they’re grown.
+But these days, most mushrooms that we eat or use as supplements are cultivated.
+They’re often grown on grain-based substrates such as rye, rice, or sorghum, or on wood chips/logs, which can enrich them with additional nutrients and active compounds, just like the vegetables we eat absorb nutrients from the soil in which they’re grown.

 For this reason, Pure Synergy® developed a completely new and innovative way to grow our mushrooms for Immune Health™.
 We cultivate them on organic turmeric rhizomes and organic heirloom black rice.
-As the mushrooms grow, their enzymes transform and absorb the beneficial compounds and antioxidants inherent in the turmeric and black rice.
-They take in and incorporate these bioactive nutrients — curcuminoids, turmerones and anthocyanins — into their own already nutrient-dense structures.
-The result is a synergy of immune protection that’s more than the mushrooms could provide on their own.
+As the mushrooms grow, their enzymes transform and absorb the beneficial compounds and antioxidants inherent in the growth substrate, absorbing and incorporating these bioactive compounds — curcuminoids, turmerones and anthocyanins — into their own already nutrient-dense structures.
+The result is a synergy of powerful immune support that’s more than the mushrooms could provide on their own.

 The Mycelium—Fruiting Body Debate

 Fungi are fascinating organisms that are neither plants nor animals.
 The vast majority of their “bodies” are underground in rootlike structures called mycelium.
-Every step you take in a forest is on top of a vast network of mushroom mycelium which play a critical role in recycling nutrients for the entire ecosystem.
-What we call the “mushroom,” is actually the fruiting body of the fungus — much like an apple or a banana is to a tree.
+Beneath the forest floor lies a vast network of mushroom mycelia which play a critical role in recycling nutrients for the entire ecosystem.
+What we call the “mushroom” is actually the fruiting body of the fungus — much like an apple or a banana is the fruit of a tree.

-There’s a heated debate in the dietary supplement industry over which portion of the mushroom is the most valuable — the mycelium or the fruiting body.
-Some claim that the fruiting bodies contain the lion’s share of nutrients and active compounds.
-While others argue the opposite, that it’s the mycelium that have the greater potency.
+There’s an ongoing debate in the dietary supplement industry over which portion of the mushroom is the most valuable — the mycelium or the fruiting body.
+Some claim that the fruiting bodies contain most of the nutrients and active compounds, while others argue the opposite, that it’s the mycelium that has the greatest potency.

-As usual, the truth lies somewhere in the middle.
+The truth lies somewhere in the middle.
+And the real answer is: both are valuable.
 Certain compounds are more concentrated and bioavailable in the mycelium, while others are more potent in the fruiting bodies.
-That’s why we use the mycelium and the primordia, or the mushroom “sprouts,” in our formula.
-This enables us to get the whole spectrum of beneficial compounds that these amazing organisms have to offer, giving us the best of both worlds.
+We currently use mycelium in our Immune Health formula with the addition of a small amount of primordia (the “sprouts” of mushrooms).

-Although there are thousands of known types of mushrooms, only a handful have been given the distinction of being labeled “medicinal.”
-Here’s a breakdown of seven of the most famous healing mushrooms that are in Immune Health, and what makes each one so special.
+Although there are thousands of known types of mushrooms, only a handful have been given the distinction of being labeled “functional”, meaning they have proven health benefits beyond nutrition.
+Here’s a breakdown of seven of the most studied mushrooms that are in Immune Health, and what makes each one so special.

 Reishi are kidney-shaped mushrooms that grow at the base of deciduous trees.
-They’re known as the “mushrooms of immortality” in Traditional Chinese Medicine, where reishi has recorded medicinal use for more than 2,000 years.
+They’re known as the “mushrooms of immortality” in Traditional Chinese Medicine, where reishi has been used to promote health and longevity for more than 2,000 years.

-- triterpenes that support healthy immune function and a healthy inflammation response
+- triterpenes that support an optimal immune defense

 - amino acids, vitamins, and minerals

 Because of their tough, woody texture and bitter taste, reishi are usually used in a powdered or supplement form.
-Immune Health contains the reishi mycelium and also reishi cracked cell spores — which are especially rich in triterpenoids, beta glucans, amino acids, and polysaccharides.
+Immune Health contains both reishi mycelium and reishi cracked cell spores — which are especially rich in triterpenoids, beta glucans, amino acids, and polysaccharides.
 That’s some serious immune supporting action.

 Shiitake — The Fragrant Mushroom

-A scrumptious shroom popular in east Asian cuisine, shiitake also has a long tradition as a medicinal mushroom.
+A scrumptious mushroom popular in east Asian cuisine, shiitake also has a long tradition as a functional mushroom.
 Its name comes from the Japanese shii tree (related to the oak) on which it’s often found growing.

 These fortifying fungi are full of:

-- glycoproteins that strengthen a healthy immune system
+- glycoproteins that promote a healthy immune system

 - B vitamins

-Named for their beautiful, wavy shapes, turkey tail is one of the most well researched medicinal mushrooms in the world.
+Named for their beautiful colors and wavy shapes, turkey tail is one of the most well-researched mushrooms in the world.
 This one should really be called a super mushroom for its spectacular immune benefits.

 Turkey tail has unique compounds including:

-- contains one of the highest amounts of beta glucans of all mushrooms, which are mega immune modulators
+- some of the highest amounts of beta glucans of all mushrooms – famously proven immune-supportive compounds

 Agaricus — Almond Mushroom

 This cute round mushroom, related to the common button mushroom, has the aroma of almonds.
-Agaricus is native to Brazil where it was traditionally used to treat a variety of ailments.
-It was brought to Japan in the 1960s, and today it’s widely used in east Asian countries as a functional food and as a natural therapy.
-Agaricus was found to contain immune enhancing polysaccharides and beta glucans.
+Agaricus is native to Brazil where it was traditionally used to support overall health in many ways.
+It was brought to Japan in the 1960s, and today it’s widely used in east Asian countries as a functional food and as a natural supplement.
+Agaricus was found to contain immune fortifying polysaccharides and beta glucans.

 Maitake — Dancing Mushroom

 Maitake literally means “dancing mushroom” in Japanese.
-Legend has it that people danced for joy upon finding it in the wild.
-A mushroom is pretty magical when it has its own mythology.
+Legend has it that people danced for joy upon finding it in the wild (a mushroom is pretty special when it has its own mythology).

-Like reishi, maitake mushrooms have been used in Traditional Chinese Medicine for thousands of years.
-It’s only been in the last 20 years or so, though, that they’ve become popular in the west.
-Maitake have been shown to have a positive effect on overall immunity and are also considered an adaptogen.
+Like reishi, maitake mushrooms have been used in Traditional Chinese Medicine for thousands of years, but in the last 20 years they’ve also become popular in the west.
+Maitake have been shown to nourish overall immune health and to act as an adaptogen.

 Some of the health supporting compounds it contains are: